-In a world of water crises—a major world city is on the cusp of running out of it, for the first time in modern history—conflicting messages abound.
+In a world of ongoing water crises, conflicting messages abound.
 On one hand, bottled water is environmentally disastrous, not only because of the plastic waste it produces, but because it encourages private companies to buy up all the world's fresh water, all but guaranteeing future scarcity.
 On the other hand, much of the world's tap water is of questionable cleanliness, not only in the developing nations of Africa and Asia, but in the United States, where the Flint water crisis continues to this day.
 Below are seven places you don't have to worry about drinking tap water.

 If you've ever been to Switzerland, it probably won't surprise you that the Alpine nation is home to some of the world's cleanest tap water.
 It's extremely clean in general after all—you're unlikely to find a single piece of trash on the street, even in big cities like Geneva and Zurich.

 Switzerland's clean tap water results from the confluence of good luck and good policy.
 The country receives plenty of rain, which combined with melt from its glaciers, provides far more water than the population needs.

 Additionally, Swiss government policy protects its water supply, and has for many decades.
 So long as the country can ward off the worst impacts of global warming, it should continue to boast some of the world's cleanest tap water for years or even decades to come.

 Canada is much larger than Switzerland, but it still manages to have some of the world's cleanest tap water.
 How is this possible?
 First of all, Canada's demand for tap water is lower than its geographical footprint would suggest, thanks to low population density.